cnnrbrn/noob-nerds-content/javascript/objects/nullish-coalescing-operator.md

 Write a single line of code to

-- select the price property from the object below
+- select the price property from the object below using dot notation
 - assign the value to a variable called `productPrice`
 - provide the default value "Price unkown" for the price property if it is null or undefined using the nullish coalescing operator